-Our authorized capital stock consists of 20,000,000 shares of capital stock, \$0.001 par value per share, 17,700,000 of which are designated as common stock, 1,150,000 of which are designated as Series A Preferred Stock and 1,150,000 of which are designated Series B Preferred Stock.
+Our authorized capital stock consists of 20,000,000 shares of capital stock, \$0.001 par value per share, all of which is designated as common stock.
 Under our articles of incorporation, our board of directors is authorized to classify and reclassify any unissued shares of capital stock by setting or changing in any one or more respects, from time to time before issuance of such stock, the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications and terms and conditions of redemption of such stock.
-As of September 30, 2007, there were 8,565,264 shares of capital stock is not necessarily complete and is qualified in its entirety by reference to our articles of incorporation and bylaws, each of which has been filed with the Securities and Exchange Commission, as well as applicable provisions of Maryland law.
+As of September 30, 2005, there were 7,672,000 shares of common stock issued and outstanding and no shares of preferred stock issued and outstanding.
+The following summary description of our capital stock is not necessarily complete and is qualified in its entirety by reference to our articles of incorporation and bylaws, each of which has been filed with the Securities and Exchange Commission, as well as applicable provisions of Maryland law.